nlamo/js-ds-algo/README.md

 In some cases, having both present provides a useful reference for comparison, as sometimes I opt for more of a Java-style implementation (much less compact, lack of method changing, old-school for loops, etc.).

+I've also included the test files provided by the Grider.
+The Jest testing framework is used for this course.

 I'll continue adding to this as I work on more problems.